 While it is easy to think that they work in silos, both the customer success and sales teams have quite a few overlaps in their day-to-day activities.
 What binds them together is their ability to nurture relationships with their customers.

-Each team, however, has a different approach for their customer relationships, complete with unique goals, focal points, and metrics to measure their success.
+Each team, however, has a different approach to its customer relationships, complete with unique goals, focal points, and metrics to measure their success.

 So how do we decide who takes up the new opportunities?
 It seems apparent that the onus should lie with the sales team to get the customer to sign the deal.